CycliST: A Video Language Model Benchmark for Reasoning on Cyclical State Transitions: Template-based Video Question Generation

 Answering a universal question requires tracking attributes throughout the entire video, whereas an existential question only requires finding a single corresponding frame.
 These quantifiers are applied across three distinct subcategories of questions: \begin{description} \item[Query] These questions probe whether a single object exhibits a specific attribute over time.
 Attributes can be either static (e.g., material, shape) or dynamic (e.g., color, size, position) depending on the applied cycles.
 For an object with dynamic attributes, a universal question ($\forall$) requires the attribute to persist throughout the video, while an existential question ($\exists$) requires it to appear at least once.

 \item[Compare] These questions involve comparing an attribute between two objects.
 A universal comparison requires the relationship to hold continuously.
 For instance, answering "Is the blue cube always the same size as the red sphere?" requires both objects to be either static and the same size or have perfectly synchronized size-change cycles.
-An existential comparison, however, only requires the condition to be met in at least one frame.
+An existential comparison, however, only requires the condition to be met at least once.

 \item[Relate] These questions focus on the relative spatial relationship between two objects.
 Again, a universal question demands that a given relationship (e.g., "left of") holds throughout the video, while an existential question requires it to hold in at least one frame. \end{description}